Skip to main content

-How to Comfort Your Child with a Fever
+How To Comfort Your Child With A Fever

 For a parent, it’s understandable to be concerned when your child has a fever.
 Usually, a fever is just a symptom of an infection or other condition.
 In most cases, a fever will go away on its own in 2 or 3 days.